-We currently have five programs in our preclinical and discovery pipeline, including preclinical programs directed to the development of a novel CDK7 inhibitor that can be administered orally, inhibitors of cyclin-dependent kinase 12/13, and inhibitors of an immuno-oncology target, as well as discovery programs related to a gene control target to treat sickle cell disease and in the field of cancer.
-We plan to nominate a development candidate from one of our preclinical programs during 2018 that we can advance into investigational new drug application, or IND, enabling studies.
+We currently have several other programs in our preclinical and discovery pipeline, including our SY-5609 program, a program directed to inhibitors of an immuno-oncology target, and discovery programs related to a gene control target to treat sickle cell disease and in the field of cancer.
 We have and are continuing to use our gene control platform in collaboration with third parties to identify and validate targets in diseases beyond our current areas of focus.
-To this end, we entered a target discovery, research collaboration and option agreement with Incyte Corporation, or Incyte, in January 2018 under which we will use our platform to identify novel therapeutic targets with a focus on myeloproliferative neoplasms.
+To this end, we entered into a target discovery, research collaboration and option agreement with Incyte Corporation, or Incyte, in January 2018 under which we are using our platform to identify novel therapeutic targets with a focus on myeloproliferative neoplasms.

 Since our inception in November 2011, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing our technology platform and conducting preclinical research and clinical development for our product candidates.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have financed our operations to date primarily through the sale of equity securities.
-From inception through June 30, 2018, we raised an aggregate of \$288.7 million from such transactions, including \$16.6 million in aggregate proceeds through our at-the-market sales facility, \$46.0 million in gross proceeds from the sale of common stock in a public offering in February 2018 and \$1.4 million in a current private placement in February 2018, \$10.0 million of aggregate proceeds through the issuance of our common stock in connection with our target discovery collaboration with Incyte in January 2018, \$35.0 million in gross proceeds from the private placement of our common stock in April 2017, \$57.5 million in aggregate gross proceeds from our initial public offering in July 2016 and \$122.2 million of gross proceeds from sales of our preferred stock and from the issuance of convertible notes that subsequently converted to preferred stock to fund operations.
+From inception through September 30, 2018, we raised an aggregate of \$288.7 million from such transactions, including \$16.6 million in aggregate proceeds through our at-the-market sales facility, \$46.0 million in gross proceeds from the sale of common stock in a public offering in February 2018 and \$1.4 million in a concurrent private placement in February 2018, and \$10.0 million of aggregate proceeds through the issuance of our common stock in connection with our target discovery collaboration with Incyte in January 2018.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$28.5 million and \$24.9 million for the six months ended June 30, 2018 and 2017, respectively.
-As of June 30, 2018, we had an accumulated deficit of
+Our net losses were \$44.2 million and \$38.7 million for the nine months ended September 30, 2018 and 2017, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$199.5 million.

-\$183.8 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- continue our planned clinical development activities with respect to SY-1425 and SY-1365; - · initiate and continue research, preclinical and clinical development efforts for other gene control programs; - · further develop our gene control platform; - · seek to identify and develop additional product candidates; - · acquire or in-license other product candidates or technologies; - seek regulatory and marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish sales, marketing, distribution and other commercial infrastructure in the future to commercialize various products for which we may obtain marketing approval, if any; - require the manufacture of larger quantities of product candidates for clinical development and, potentially commercialization; - · maintain, expand and protect our intellectual property portfolio; - hire and retain additional personnel and add operational, financial and management information systems, including personnel and systems to support our product development and commercialization efforts and help us comply with our obligations as a public company; and - · add equipment and physical infrastructure to support our research and development.
+- · continue our planned clinical development activities with respect to SY-1425 and SY-1365 and conduct IND-enabling activities for SY-5609; - · initiate and continue research, preclinical and clinical development efforts for our other gene control programs; - · further develop our gene control platform; - · seek to identify and develop additional product candidates; - · acquire or in-license other product candidates or technologies; - seek regulatory and marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish sales, marketing, distribution and other commercial infrastructure in the future to commercialize various products for which we may obtain marketing approval, if any; - require the manufacture of larger quantities of product candidates for clinical development and, potentially commercialization; - · maintain, expand and protect our intellectual property portfolio; - hire and retain additional personnel and add operational, financial and management information systems, including personnel and systems to support our product development and commercialization efforts and help us comply with our obligations as a public company; and - · add equipment and physical infrastructure to support our research and development activities.